 Dr. Wortman introduced many innovations in gynecology, particularly in the fields of minimally invasive surgery (MIS) and office-based surgery.
 In 1991 he and Amy Daggett invented the technique of endomyometrial resection (EMR) which is most successful of the so-called “endometrial ablation techniques” – methods that are designed to obviate hysterectomy in women with abnormal menstrual bleeding.

 Dr. Wortman and his assistant Amy Daggett have published textbook chapters and dozens of articles during the past 30 years, in peer-review journals.
 Dr. Wortman serves on the Editorial Board for the Journal of Minimally Invasive Gynecology and is an internationally respected authority on the subject of late-onset endometrial ablation failures, sonographically guided hysteroscopic surgery and office-based gynecologic surgery.
-He serves as Associate Clinical Professor of Gynecology at the University of Rochester.

 In addition to his accomplishments in gynecology Dr. Wortman is also a world-class aviator and presently holds 3 U. S. National and 3 World Aviation Speed Records recognized by the Federation Aeronautique Internationale.